anybox/anybox.recipe.odoo/README.rst

 * packaging: creation of self-contained equivalents for easy deployment in tightly controlled hosting environmenents.

-All these to be considered together with zc.buildout‘s general properties, such as an extensible configuration file format for easy variation or separation of concerns, native Python distributions installation, and of course the huge ecosystem of other recipes.
+All these to be considered together with Buildout‘s general properties, such as an extensible configuration file format for easy variation or separation of concerns, native Python distributions installation, and of course the huge ecosystem of other recipes.